 Sometimes our PSU just can’t provide enough power.
 It happens to the best of us.
 You’ve got a beefy system with all the high-end hardware and a PSU that just can’t keep up.
 So what happens when it’s too weak?

 The power supply unit (PSU) is one of the essential components of a computer.
 If it’s underpowered or too weak, it can cause several different problems to your system, such as random program crashes, unexpected shutdown & restart, system freezes, video errors, complete shutdown, and the blue screen.

 The power supply unit (PSU) is an internal hardware component that helps the computer to convert the alternating high voltage current (AC) into direct current (DC).
-Apart from that, PSUs also help to regulate the DC output voltage, keeping the modern computing components from overheating.
+PSUs also help regulate the DC output voltage, keeping modern computing components from overheating.

 Furthermore, you need to understand that the power supply unit of a system plays one of the most important functions.
 It’s safe to say that your system is nothing without a PSU.
 Matter of fact, there are hardly any components in your computer system that do not need the PSU.

 For instance, your computer’s graphics card is the component that requires power the most.
 Without a good power supply unit, there’s no way the hardware component can work to deliver you the best gaming experience.
 That’s not all; in the absence of a working PSU, there’s no way you can power your system.